cpierce/hsts-redirect/README.md

 ## Customization

-- You can modify the `switch` statement in the script to add or change redirection rules.
+- You can modify the `array` in the top of the script to add or change redirection rules.
 - Ensure the domain names in the redirect URLs match your Google Workspace setup.

 ## Requirements

 - A web server with PHP support.
+- A certbot installation on the server.
+Since we are stapling we assume that we want this for the subdomains we are creating. #TODO - Add Example of my nginx conf.
 - A Google Workspace account with a custom domain.

 ## Security Notes